-Rabbi Professor Marc Saperstein was appointed as Principal in 2006 and the combined new College adopted the name Leo Baeck College.
-Rabbi Professor Saperstein completed his term of office in July 2011 and continues to teach at the College as Professor of Jewish History and Homiletics.
+Rabbi Professor Marc Saperstein was appointed as Principal and Professor of Jewish History and Homiletics in 2006 and the combined new College adopted the name Leo Baeck College.
+Rabbi Professor Saperstein completed his term of office in July 2011.

 In September 2011 Rabbi Dr Deborah Kahn-Harris became Principal of the College.
 The College continues to be sponsored by The Movement for Reform Judaism and Liberal Judaism.